 i – Height of toss.
 The direction of toss.

 j – Ball deviation and flight before/after the 1st/2nd bounce on the table.
-At the top level you have to read serves to watch this only as everything else is masked or deceptive.
+You have to read at the top level to watch this only as everything else is masked or deceptive.

 k – Point of ball contact (near the tip of the blade, middle, close to handlle…).
 As a rule of thumb, the closer to the tip, the spiny the serve.